 As a Coach

 Triathlon Coaching for Philip started with his University club and from there his passion for it has continuously grown.
 Philip strives to develop his knowledge beyond that of his level 3 coaching qualification by optimising any opportunity presented to him.
 Alongside the conventional development through many CPD courses he has also been fortunate enough to work alongside experts in the fields of Physiotherapy, Strength and Conditioning, Nutrition, Psychology, Biomechanics, Sports Medicine.
 Putting this knowledge in to practise he has worked with thousands of athletes to various degrees, from training camps in Portugal and around Europe, clinics in the UK and online coaching.

 As well as his BTF Level 3 coaching qualification, Philip has been through the IRONMAN U coach education and mentors coaches internally and externally for British Triathlon.

-Though his expertise has taken many of his coached athletes to World and European Championships in all distances including both IRONMAN and ITU to both medal and compete, he also loves the challenges at the other end of the spectrum where athletes are worried about completing events.
+Though his expertise he has taken many of his coached athletes to World and European Championships in all distances including both IRONMAN and ITU to both medal and compete, he also loves the challenges at the other end of the spectrum where athletes are worried about completing events.
 Philip also has an increasing knowledge of coaching successful ultra runners as well as sub 2:30 Marathon runners and winners.
 With multiple athletes securing course records on various marathon or long courses in running.

 As an Athlete